Cost of Living in Milwaukee, WI: Monthly Budget Breakdown (2025)

 commuting cost options analyzed

-While commuting costs in Milwaukee vary by your mode of travel, you can expect fuel prices around $3.30 per gallon—close to the national average—while an MCTS monthly bus pass runs about $72, offering a budget-friendly alternative to driving.
+Commuting costs in Milwaukee vary by how you travel.
+Fuel prices sit around $3.30 per gallon, close to the national average.
+A MCTS monthly bus pass runs about $72 and covers unlimited rides, making it a solid budget-friendly alternative to driving.

-1. Driving: car ownership brings gas, insurance, maintenance and parking (downtown $100–$150/month); these add materially to monthly expenses.
+1. Driving: car ownership brings gas, insurance, maintenance, and parking.
+Downtown parking alone can run $100–$150 per month, adding materially to monthly expenses.

-2. Transit: a monthly MCTS bus pass at about $72 covers unlimited rides and can lower total commuting spend versus owning a car.
+2. Transit: a monthly MCTS bus pass at about $72 covers unlimited rides and lowers total commuting costs compared to owning a car.

-3. Alternatives: biking is viable in lakefront and Walkers Point areas, reducing costs and offering a reliable, low-expense commute option.
+3. Alternatives: biking works well in lakefront and Walkers Point areas, cutting costs further and offering a reliable low-expense option.

-Use these figures to model your monthly commuting line item and decide which mix of modes fits your lifestyle and budget.
+Use these figures to model your monthly commuting line item and decide which mix of modes fits your lifestyle.

 Tips for Saving and Moving to Milwaukee